Skip to main content

 What iterations ARE

 Iterations are thematic groupings.
 Each one pulls jobs from multiple approaches across multiple goals.
-When you filter the Delivery Map to an iteration, you see exactly what’s in scope — a focused view of “what are we delivering right now?”
+When you filter the Delivery Map to an iteration, you see exactly what’s in scope.
+A focused view of “what are we delivering right now?”
+The best iterations are cross-cutting.
+They group work by theme across branches of the tree, not by location in the tree.
+An iteration called “Model refinement” with jobs from three different goals is healthy.
+An iteration that’s just “everything under Goal 3” is probably too narrow.

 The Later iteration